lautaroelkin/koreader-page-scrubber/README.md

 </p>

 > **Page Browser and Page Scrubber**
+> You can only lunch one patch of this collection at a time, don't try to activate more than one because it won't work.
+>
 ## ⚙️ Installation
  1. Download the .lua file.
  2. Place it in your KOReader user plugins/patches folder.